collective/collective.listingviews/README.rst

 Introduction
 ============

-ListingViews aims to replace the need to override templates for collections, folders, collection porlets or content views in many situations when used in conjunction with plone.app.theming.
-It lets you define your ListingViews in Plone Site Setup.
-A ListingView is definition of what fields you'd like to see and in which order.
-You can pick these view from the ``Display`` menu of any item.
+ListingViews allows a site administrator to create new views in Plone Site Setup.
+A ListingView definition is an order list of fields which will appear as a repeating list of definition lists in html with a unique css selector.
+Editors can pick these view from the ``Display`` menu of any item.
 For collections and folders it will give you a batched list.
 For a content item, it will give you just information about that item.
-ListingView portlets work the same way.
+You can also use the same ListingViews in portlets.
 For advanced use you can create custom fields using a TAL expression.

 The html of the listings is designed to to be simple and easy to theme using diazo.
+ListingViews,when used in conjunction with plone.app.theming, aims to replace many of the usecases which previously have required overriding ZPT templates, for collections, folders, collection, porlets or content views.

 Example: Adding publication date news listing
 =============================================